 Atherosclerosis, stress and smoking

-Even though I think that smoking is now overtaking smoking, it is necessary to say that smoking is proving to be associated with cardiovascular damage and the smoking ban is 100% indicated in all cardiac events.
-All forms of smoking, including pipes, cigars and marijuana damage the vessels ( Katsiki2013svr ).
+Even though I think that smoking is now overtaking smoking, it is necessary to say that smoking is proving to be associated with cardiovascular damage and the smoking ban is 100% indicative of all cardiac events.
+All forms of smoking, including pipes, cigars and marijuana, harm the vessels ( Katsiki2013svr ).
 Damaging effects on the blood vessels include both smoke (tar, carbon monoxide) and nicotine ( Leone2013vpf ).
 However, I have prepared the floor to say that epidemiological studies on the relationship between smoking and illness do not seem to have the same statistical weight as it seems.
 I will not quote anything, just say what I think: I would start by saying that patients with schizophrenia are smoking.
-And I think they smoke because it helps them, and I urge experimenters to explore this hypothesis.
+And I think they smoke because it helps them, and I call on the experimenters to explore this hypothesis.
 I suppose this hypothesis is valid.
 I also know that people who are prone to stress are also smoking.
 This could also explain why smokers and lower category workers smoke a lot.
 It is logical that stress on human psyche is rather negative, so what helps mentally ill can also help mental well-being in stress.
 We also know that people with poor living conditions suffer more from stress.
-And - now I come to the conclusion - I think that part of the cardiovascular damage seen in smokers may be the stress of the bad conditions in which the smokers were found and in whom smoking was accustomed.
+And - now I come to the conclusion - I think that part of the cardiovascular damage observed in smokers may be the stress of the bad conditions in which the smokers were found and in whom smoking was accustomed.
 If stress was caused by a poor life situation, part of the vascular damage can be due to cheap food and poor diet.
 I therefore urge researchers to take into account smoking smoke studies that sometimes smoking is only correlated with a bad life situation that is the cause of health damage.
-This is a problem that will not solve the nicotine ban.
+This is a problem that will not solve nicotine bans.

 Atherosclerosis, eating and exercise